vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The path to a custom X.509 server certificate, for the Docker API to use to authenticate the VCH with a Docker client.

-- This option is mandatory if you use custom TLS certificates, rather than auto-generated certificates, to authenticate connections between Docker clients and the VCHs.
+- This option is mandatory if you use custom TLS certificates, rather than auto-generated certificates.
 - Use this option in combination with the `--key` option, that provides the path to the private key file for the custom certificate.
 - Include the names of the certificate and key files in the paths.
 - If you use trusted custom certificates, container developers run Docker commands with the `--tlsverify`, `--tlscacert`, `--tlscert`, and `--tlskey` options.